Welcome and thanks for visiting my humble place on the internet.

-I'm Ian Wijma and currently living in Australia, Canberra.
-I'm born on 17th of July, 1993 in The Netherlands, Enschede.
+I'm Ian Wijma from The Netherlands, Enschede and currently living in Australia, Canberra.
 I moved to Australia on 14th of August 2019.

 I love trying out new craft beer from local and international brewers.
 Any new location has its own brewers with their beers to try out.
 I'm also starting to read into brewing my own beers.
 So stay tuned about potential blog posts about that.